soravux/scoop/doc/api.rst

 scoop.META_ADDRESS      String value.
 Address of the socket communicating meta information. scoop.SIZE              Integer value.
 Size of the current worker pool. scoop.DEBUG             Boolean value.
-True if debug mode is enabled, false otherwise. scoop.worker            2-tuple.
+True if debug mode is enabled, false otherwise. scoop.IS_RUNNING        Boolean value.
+True if scoop is currently running, false otherwise. scoop.worker            2-tuple.
 Unique identifier of the current instance in the pool. scoop.logger            Logger object.
 Provides log formatting and redirection facilities.
 See the `official documentation <http://docs.python.org/2/library/logging.html#logging.Logger>`_ for more informations on its usage.
 ====================    ====================================================================